utahnu/obs_dev/hist221/07 World War II and the Emergence of American Dominance.md

 Oppenheimer and the team have mixed feelings of their creation

-> We knew the world would not be the seame.
+> "We knew the world would not be the same.
 A few people laughed, a few people cried.
 Most people were silent.
-I remembered the line from the Hindu scripture, the Bhagavad Gita; Vishnu is trying to persuade the Prince that he should do his duty and, to impress him, takes on his multi armed fomr and says, 'Now I '
+I remembered the line from the Hindu scripture, the Bhagavad Gita; Vishnu is trying to persuade the Prince that he should do his duty and, to impress him, takes on his multi-armed form and says, 'Now I am become Death, the destroyer of worlds.'
+I suppose we all thought that, one way or another."
 >
+> Robert Oppenheimer - Recalling the first nuclear bomb test

-- [ ] finish Oppenheimer's quote
+- [x] finish Oppenheimer's quote

 - Truman is informed of the Manhattan Project
 - Truman decides to use bombs instead of risking American lives